 Master Molder® II

-Participants will learn to apply cavity pressure control strategies to accomplish Decoupled III techniques using instrumentation and data acquisition and gain a deeper understanding of the improvements Decoupled III provides for process repeatability and robustness.
+The Master Molder® II qualification is designed for process personnel who need to understand and demonstrate processing using cavity pressure.
+Participants will learn to apply cavity pressure control strategies to accomplish DECOUPLED MOLDING® III Process techniques using instrumentation and data acquisition, and gain a deeper understanding of the improvements Decoupled III provides for process repeatability and robustness.
 This course also covers the proper use of instrumentation and how to achieve process control solutions utilizing Decoupled III processing techniques.
-You will learn how monitoring techniques are used to detect and contain suspect parts and how to do accurate machine and mold qualifications.
+You will learn how monitoring techniques are used to detect and contain suspect parts and how to perform accurate machine and mold qualifications.

 Participants will get extensive hands-on training on the RJG eDART® System.
 This includes system set-up, troubleshooting and data analyzer.